Decodium (“FT2”) – the fastest mode?

 Attainable QSO rates

 The claimed rate of 240 Q’s per hour is the theoretical limit.
 In real life, speed will be substantially lower.
 The theoretical limit for Superfox is 480 Q’s per hour, but the real world rates were around 250 to 350 or 52 to 73% of the maximum.
-If we assume that Decodium can attain similar percentages, the QSO rate would be between about 125 and 175 Q’s per hour.
+If we would assume that Decodium attains similar percentages, the QSO rate would be between about 125 and 175 Q’s per hour.

 Other performance considerations